-a. a driver of trucks (must have driven a truck before)

-(might have just been hired, never driven a truck)
+- a driver of trucks a. a truck-driver - (might have just been hired, never driven a truck)

 Icelandic has similar contrasts, as shown in (86) and (87).

 (86) Aspectual

 b.

 - a. eyðilegging borgarinnar (á tveimur tímum) destruction city.the.GEN (in two hours) 'the destruction of the city in two hours' - b. borgar-eyðilegging-in (\á tveimur tímum) city.GEN-destruction-the (\in two hours) 'the city-destruction in two hours'